tubes886/sustainable-farming/README.md

 5. Evaluated regression models using 3 metrics (coefficient of determination, mean absolute error, and relative squared error)
 6. Compared our best regression model to random chance

-# model selection- how and why did we choose the model that we did?
+# model selection: how and why did we choose the model that we did?

 Three different regression models:
   - K-nearest neighbors regression (KNN)